Archive for the ‘Weed Control’ Category

 Although the regional board Freiburg had had the contaminated areas excavated down to 20 cm depth and the material steamed in specially prepared tipping trailers, the regional board Karlsruhe decided to treat 2 of the 3 areas with the classic method of sheet steaming.

-Sheet steaming against Japanese knotweed at Sinzheim
+Sheet steaming against neophytes at Sinzheim

-Sheet steaming against Japanese knotweed at Sinzheim
+Sheet steaming against neophytes (Japanese knotweed) at Sinzheim, Germany

 For this purpose the soil was loosened down to 30 cm depth before steaming.
 After that the area was covered with heat resistant sheets, weighted at the edges and steamed for three to four hours.
 The soil of the third area was excavated down to 20 cm depth, steamed and put back to its original location.